unam3/trial-bot/README.md

 ## Constraints

-It's assumed that trial-bot will be used only in one private chat.
+Repeat number will be same for the user in all chats with bot.

 Only latest text message (from [updates](https://core.telegram.org/bots/api#getting-updates)) will be processed.